-- Grind up sugar free old-fashioned oats in your blender
+- Grind up sugar-free old-fashioned oats in your blender

 - Fill the bathtub with warm water

-- Dry your dog with a towel, don't use a hot hairdryer on damaged skin as it will only dry out even more.
+- Dry your dog with a towel, don't use a hot hairdryer on damaged skin as it will only dry out even more

-- Add about 1/2 cup of Epsom salt per gallon of water
+- Add roughly 1/2O cup of Epsom salt per gallon of water

 - Soak affected area for 10 minutes

-- Rinse with fresh clean water
+- Rinse with fresh, clean water

-- Towel dry, don't use a hot hairdryer as this could further irritate dry skin.
+- Towel dry, don't use a hot hairdryer as this could further irritate dry skin

 These can be purchased from the comfort of your own home and shipped directly to your front door.